Position

 While still living in Lebanon, his country of birth, Joe worked as a health promoter at a medical center targeting underprivileged communities in Beirut.
 He was also a research assistant at the American University of Beirut Medical Center, taking on projects and studies focusing on the intersectional nature of Healthcare and Culture.
 Before enrolling in his current Master’s degree, Joe worked as a cultural mediator and health promoter with Médecins Sans Frontières in their Mental Health for Migration project in Brussels, collaborating with a multi-disciplinary team to provide mental health support, as well as general health services and social and legal assistance to individuals from different ethnicities, genders, ages and backgrounds seeking asylum in Belgium.

-At UNU-CRIS, Joe will be interning under the supervision of Marlies Casier, Ellen Desmet, Maud Martens and Robin Vandevoordt, from the Department of Social Work and Social Pedagogy at Ghent University.
-He will be working on conducting ethnographies through planned field visits to Calais in the hopes of gaining insight on how migrants in transit navigate the complex socio-legal pathways they face.
-He will also contribute to the literature review and data analyses the team aims to perform under the “Lost in transit?
+At UNU-CRIS, Joe interned under the supervision of Marlies Casier, Ellen Desmet, Maud Martens and Robin Vandevoordt, from the Department of Social Work and Social Pedagogy at Ghent University.
+He worked on conducting ethnographies through planned field visits to Calais in the hopes of gaining insight on how migrants in transit navigate the complex socio-legal pathways they face.
+He also contributed to the literature review and data analyses the team aims to perform under the “Lost in transit?
 Deconstructing the Il/legalization of Migrants Dwelling in European Transit Zones” project.